-Paul completed independent study at the Museum of Fine Arts, Boston, the Heartwood School of Art and the University of Massachusetts.
+Paul received his training through independent study at the Museum of Fine Arts, in Boston, the New England School of Art and Design and the University of Massachusetts.

 Taken from the “Canvas” section of the Maine Home & Design November 2012 issue